AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

 #### 📌 Comparing with the Read-Only Cache

 - Use GPU texture pipeline as a read-only cache for global memory.
-  - Separate read-only cache with separate memory bandwidth from normal global memory reads
+  - Separate read-only cache with separate memory bandwidth from normal global memory reads.
   - Boosts performance for bandwidth-limited kernels.
+  - There is a total of 48 KB of read-only cache per Kepler SM.
+  - The read-only cache is better for scattered reads than the L1 cache.
+  - The read-only cache should not be used when threads in a warp all read the same address.
+  - The granularity of the read-only cache is 32 bytes.
 - Two ways to access global memory through the read-only cache:
   - Intrinsic function `__ldg`
     - Used in place of a normal pointer dereference